Adjoa/friendly-journey/README.md

 <br> Puppet version: 3.8.3

 ### Dependencies
-To adopt these roles and profiles the following Puppet modules, must be installed
+To adopt these roles and profiles, the following Puppet modules must be installed
 <br> using the `puppet module install` command:
 <br> puppetlabs-apache
 <br> puppetlabs-firewall